ramshanker95/A-star-path-search-algorithm/README.md

 ##-------------------------------------------------------------------

-# 1: Python implementation of A pathfinding algorithm:
+# A* Pathfinding Algorithm with Python
 This repository contains a Python code for finding the shortest path in a grid using the A* algorithm.
 It uses the Manhattan distance as the heuristic.